-Net revenue from customers in the United States was \$13.6 million in the three months ended March 31, 2022 and increased by \$7.8 million compared to the three months ended March 31, 2021, primarily due to higher sales volumes of our OCS Liver and OCS Heart disposable sets as a result of the FDA approval for these two products in the third quarter of 2021.
-This increase was partially offset by lower sales volumes of our OCS Lung disposable sets.
-Net revenue from sales of OCS Liver disposable sets in the United States increased by \$7.4 million due primarily to higher sales volumes of OCS Liver disposable sets resulting from the recent FDA approval of the OCS Liver product along with the expansion of our National OCS Program to provide a streamlined solution for transplant centers to use the OCS Liver.
-Net revenue from sales of OCS Heart disposable sets in the United States increased by \$0.7 million also primarily as a result of the FDA approval of the OCS Heart in the third quarter of 2021.
-Both the OCS Heart and the OCS Liver were approved for commercial sale in September 2021, which has provided the opportunity for increased sales volumes and pricing.
-Net revenue from sales of OCS Lung disposable sets in the United States decreased by \$0.4 million due to lower sales volumes of OCS Lung disposable sets, which were negatively impacted by the Omicron variant of COVID-19 in the early part of the first quarter of 2022.
+Net revenue from customers in the United States was \$18.1 million in the three months ended June 30, 2022 and increased by \$12.4 million compared to the three months ended June 30, 2021, primarily due to higher sales volumes of our OCS Liver and OCS Heart disposable sets as a result of the FDA approval for these two products in the third quarter of 2021 along with the expansion of our National OCS Program to provide a streamlined solution for transplant centers to use the OCS for all FDA-approved indications for lung, heart and liver.
+Net revenue from customers who participated in our National OCS Program accounted for approximately 84% of total net revenue from customers in the United States for the three months ended June 30, 2022.
+Net revenue for each of our disposable products in the table above includes net revenue from sales of disposable sets as well as service revenue for organ retrieval and OCS organ management services under the National OCS Program.
+Net revenue relating to organ retrieval and OCS organ management services sold under our National OCS Program represented approximately 13% of net revenue for the three months ended June 30, 2022.
+The increase in OCS Liver and OCS Heart net revenue was partially offset by lower sales volumes of our OCS Lung disposable sets.
+Net revenue from sales of OCS Liver disposable sets resulting from the recent FDA approval of the OCS Liver product.
+Net revenue from sales of OCS Heart disposable sets in the United States increased by \$3.6 million also primarily as a result of the FDA approval of the OCS Heart in the third quarter of 2021 and the additional DCD Heart PMA supplement indication approved by the FDA in April 2022.
+Net revenue from sales of OCS Lung disposable sets in the United States decreased by \$0.8 million due to a decrease in sales volumes of OCS Lung disposable sets.